dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Unix-style terminals have [modes](https://en.wikipedia.org/wiki/Terminal_mode) that have different purposes.

 By default terminals are set to `cooked mode`.
-In this mode commands can be typed out, edited by deleting or adding to the text before hitten <kbd>Enter</kbd> which sends it to the program and echos it back to the user.
+In this mode commands can be typed out, edited by deleting or adding to the text before hitting <kbd>Enter</kbd> which sends it to the program and echos it back to the user.
 This dates back to the days of hardware terminals connected to the computer via a serial line.
 The computer expected the terminals to handle the low-level editing so it didn't have to implement it itself.

-In contrast, `raw mode` sets up the [TTY](https://en.wikipedia.org/wiki/Tty_(Unix)) driver to pass every character to the program as it's typed and keeps it the programs responsibility to echo anything back to the user.
+In contrast, `raw mode` sets up the [TTY](https://en.wikipedia.org/wiki/Tty_(Unix)) driver to pass every character to the program as it's typed and keeps it the program's responsibility to echo anything back to the user.

-Programs are started in `cooked mode` by default and need to enable `raw mode` because imagine the mayham `raw mode` would cause if every single keystroke you type would be send to the shell instantly.
+Programs are started in `cooked mode` by default and need to enable `raw mode` because imagine the mayhem `raw mode` would cause if every single keystroke you type would be sent to the shell instantly.

-Switching to raw mode in our linux like shall will be this command: `stty -icanon -echo`.
+Switching to raw mode in our Linux-like-shell will be this command: `stty -icanon -echo`.
 Switching back is: `stty icanon echo`.
 So we have to call these commands in our program at the start and end to make sure we're in the right mode for our game.
 Let's do this by creating a new module called `raw_mode` in a new file `raw_mode.rs`: